 - bushland

 - wetland

 - watercourse

 - foreshore

 - escarpment

-- 2.2 Facility maintenance: Regular day-to-day work necessary to keep an asset safe, and operational, and to achieve its optimum life expectancy.
-Examples of facility maintenance include painting, glazing, replacing light globes and fittings, air conditioning repairs, tap seal repairs and cleaning gutters.
+- 2.2 Facility Maintenance means regular day-to-day work necessary to keep an asset safe, and operational, and to achieve its optimum life expectancy.
+Examples of Facility Maintenance include painting, glazing, replacing light globes and fittings, air conditioning repairs, tap seal repairs and cleaning gutters.

-- 2.3 Facility renewal: Capital works which return an asset to its 'as new' condition and/or restore it to its original life expectancy.
-This includes renewal of related infrastructure such as pathways, retaining walls and drainage. - 2.4 Facility upgrade: Capital works carried out to provide a higher level of service of an asset. - 2.5 Land rates: All local government rates, levies and other charges imposed in relation to the leased premises and/or the tenant's use of the land.
-Land rates exclude charges for the removal of waste. - 2.6 Land-only Lease: A lease or licence over Council owned land on which a building or facility constructed by the lessee or licensee is located. - 2.7 Lease: The exclusive right to use land and/or facilities for agreed purpose and term. - 2.8 Licence: The generally non-exclusive right to use land and/or facilities for agreed purpose and term, in consultation with all relevant stakeholders. - 2.9 Market appraisal: An estimate of market rent based on an assessment of comparable properties in the current market. - 2.10 Market rent: The rent paid for leasing or licensing a facility on the private market as determined by an independent valuer. - 2.11 Market valuation: A valuation of market rent provided by an appropriately qualified and experienced professional independent to Council. - 2.12 Operational Land: Operational land has no special management restrictions other than those that may apply to any piece of land such as zoning.
-Operational land does not require a plan of management. - 2.13 Residential building: A Council owned building leased under the Residential Tenancies Act 2010. - 2.14 Sports ground buildings and facilities: A clubroom, grandstand, change room, kiosk, sports field, sports court or other building or works associated with a sports ground and primarily used to support recreation and leisure activities. - 2.15 Structural repairs: Repair works that Council considers are essential to maintain the basic functions of stability and weather resistance in the floors, walls and roofs of an asset.
-This includes repairs and replacements to the footings and foundations, columns, beams, joists, bearing walls, perimeter walls and floor slab and roof structure of the building. - 2.16 Utility service account: Includes electricity, gas, telephone and internet services, as well as water usage. - 2.17 Wider community services: Service or programs available to all MidCoast residents and community members, beyond the specific members of an organisation or group.
+- 2.3 Facility Renewal means capital works which return an asset to its 'as new' condition and/or restore it to its original life expectancy.
+This includes renewal of related infrastructure such as pathways, retaining walls and drainage.

+- 2.4 Facility Upgrade means capital works carried out to provide a higher level of service of an asset.

+- 2.5 Fees and Charges means those fees and charges which Council publishes annually. - 2.6 Land Rates means all local government rates, levies and other charges imposed in relation to the Leased premises and/or the tenant's use of the land.
+Land Rates exclude charges for the removal of waste. - 2.7 Land-only Lease means a Lease or Licence over Council owned land on which a building or facility constructed by the lessee or licensee is located. - 2.8 Lease means the exclusive right to use land and/or facilities for an agreed purpose and term.
+Similar meaning applies to Leased, Leasing, Leases. - 2.9 Licence means the generally non-exclusive right to use land and/or facilities for an agreed purpose and term, in consultation with all relevant stakeholders.
+Similar meaning applies to License, Licencing, Licensing, Licensed, Licences. - 2.10 Market Rent means the rent paid for Leasing or Licensing a facility on the private market as determined by an independent valuer. - 2.11 Market Rent Appraisal means an estimate of Market Rent based on an assessment of comparable properties in the current market. - 2.12 Market Valuation means a valuation of Market Rent provided by an appropriately qualified and experienced professional independent to Council. - 2.13 Minister means the Minister having responsibility for the administration of the Act or such other Minister of the Crown or an authority to whom responsibility for a Lease or Licence may at any time be given. - 2.14 Operational Land means Council owned land must be classified as either Community Land or Operational Land under the Act.
+Operational Land has no special management restrictions other than those that may apply to any piece of land such as zoning.
+Operational Land does not require a plan of management. - 2.15 Residential Building means a Council owned building Leased under the Residential Tenancies Act 2010 (NSW). - 2.16 Sportsground Buildings and Facilities means a clubroom, grandstand, change room, kiosk, sports field, sports court or other building or works associated with a sportsground and primarily used to support recreation and leisure activities. - 2.17 Structural Repairs means repair works that Council considers are essential to maintain the basic functions of stability and weather resistance in the floors, walls and roofs of a building.
+This includes repairs and replacements to the footings and foundations, columns, beams, joists, bearing walls, perimeter walls and floor slab and roof structure of the building. - 2.18 the Act means the Local Government Act 1993 (NSW). - 2.19 Utility Service Account means an account for electricity, gas, telephone and internet services, as well as water usage. - 2.20 Wider Community Services means services or programs available to all MidCoast residents and community members, beyond the specific members of an organisation or group.